Do you know what steps to take if you notice a roof leak?

 Join us on May 17,2017 for our next CE Class--this course will cover: Understanding Mold Restoration Ind.This course is 4 hours long--from 9am to 1pm.

 All classes are free of charge and include drinks and light snacks.
 We handle all of the paper work and get your certificate out to you as soon as possible.
 If you would like to RSVP please contact us at the information provided below.

-Please contact Ashley Baker(marketing representative) at the information below if you have any questions regarding the CE Classes or if you are interested sending an RSVP:
+Please contact Makenna McNulty(marketing representative) at the information below if you have any questions regarding the CE Classes or if you are interested sending an RSVP:

 Jack Goodroe (HR Generalist)

 How to Prevent House Fires